-- Leveraging a 3-to-1 match from outside grant funding and in-kind donations and services
+- Leveraging a 3-to-1 match from outside grant funding and in-kind services

-- Development of new local partnerships between public agencies, private landowners, agriculturalists and conservationists, with outreach programs reaching 88,803 people;
+- Development of new local partnerships between public agencies, private landowners, agricultural producers and conservationists

 How the Program Works

-- Federal agencies – US Forest Service, National Resource Conservation Service, National Park Service, Bureau of Land Management, US Fish and Wildlife Service, US Army Corps of Engineers;
+- Federal agencies – US Forest Service, National Park Service, Bureau of Land Management, US Fish and Wildlife Service, US Army Corps of Engineers

 State Legislative Background

 California’s Weed Management Area (WMA) program, including the dedicated Noxious Weed Management Account, was created by AB 1168 (Frusetta) in 1999.
 In 2000, SB 1740 (Leslie) further defined the program and added $5 million to the account.